zidoro/pomatez/website/contents/features/index.md

     description: With this feature, it keeps the app up to date with the latest version.
 You don't need to download new updates; it delivers directly to your computer.

   - heading: Always on top
-    description: If enabled, the app will always on top of other apps running on your Operating System.
+    description: If enabled, the app will always be on top of other apps running on your Operating System.

   - heading: Minimize to tray
     description: If enabled, minimize action will not minimized the app.
 Instead, it will be hidden and being send to tray.
 Useful when you want not to be distracted while using the alt-tab on your machine.